Nice to meet you.

 Ms. Litner is a Licensed Marriage and Family Therapist and sexuality educator whose passion is helping couples, individuals and families navigate sexual concerns.
 Ms. Litner is a Clinical Fellow of the American Association for Marriage and Family Therapy (AAMFT) and a Certified Member of the American Association for Sexuality Educators, Counselors and Therapists (AASECT).
 Ms. Litner earned her Master’s degree in Marriage and Family Therapy from Northwestern University where she received clinical training and supervision from senior staff clinicians, integrating systemic theories with current therapy models in Acceptance Commitment Therapy, Cognitive Behavioral Therapy, Dialectical Behavioral Therapy and Emotionally-Focused Therapy.
 Ms. Litner’s clinical interests include sexual functioning and satisfaction, desire discrepancy, anxiety about sex and performance, loss of intimacy, pain during sex and integration of faith and sexuality.

 In addition to her clinical practice, Ms. Litner is a pursuing a doctorate degree in human sexuality studies at Widener University with emphasis in human sexuality education.
-Additionally, Ms. Litner is an adjunct professor at Adler University in the Department of Couple and Family Therapy and at The Chicago School of Professional Psychology in the Counseling Department.
+Additionally, Ms. Litner is an adjunct professor at Adler University in the Department of Couple and Family Therapy where she teaches masters and doctoral students.
 Ms. Litner offers trainings in the Chicagoland area on various sexuality-related topics such as Safer Sex and Hookup Culture, Millennial Romance and Relationships, and Parenting and Sexuality.
 Ms. Litner empowers individuals to make healthy choices about sexuality by providing them with accurate sexual health information.

 Before establishing Embrace Sexual Wellness, LLC, Ms. Litner worked as an associate therapist in private practice specializing in the treatment of sexual concerns.
 Prior to becoming a psychotherapist and sexuality educator, Ms. Litner worked as a Certified Peer Health Educator where she organized and lead programs on Mental Health, Nutrition, Safer Sex, and Stress Management at a university wellness center.
 In addition to her role as an educator, Ms. Litner was trained as a post-test counselor, administering free HIV testing and family planning counseling to university students on a weekly basis.
 Ms. Litner also completed an internship in Global Education and Civic Engagement where she educated residents about safer sex practices and prevention of HIV in at-risk communities near Cape Town, South Africa.